swing-research/kedm/icassp2019/README.md

         self.path = '../../../results/kedm/python3/'
 ```
 Let us now briefly explain each parameter (for more information, please read [KEDM-ICASSP19](https://github.com/swing-research/kedm-pubs/tree/master/icassp)).
-- `self.N`: Number of moving point,
+- `self.N`: Number of moving point
-- `self.d`: Embedding dimension of trajectories,
+- `self.d`: Embedding dimension of trajectories
-- `self.P`: Degree of polynomial model,
+- `self.P`: Degree of polynomial model
-- `self.omega`: Base frequency of bandlimited trajectories.
-No need to change for polynomial model;
+- `self.omega`: Base frequency of bandlimited trajectories
-- `self.mode`: `1` for polynomial and `2` for bandlimited model,
+- `self.mode`: `1` for polynomial and `2` for bandlimited model
-- `self.T_trn`: Train interval, where we can sample measurements,
+- `self.T_trn`: Train interval, where we can sample measurements
-- `self.T_tst`: Test interval, where we estimate estimation error,
+- `self.T_tst`: Test interval, where we estimate estimation error
-- `self.N_trn`: Number of temporal samples, denoted by `T` in the paper,
+- `self.N_trn`: Number of temporal samples, denoted by `T` in the paper
-- `self.K`: Number of basis Gramians, `2P+1` for polynomial and `4P+1` for bandlimited model,
+- `self.K`: Number of basis Gramians, `2P+1` for polynomial and `4P+1` for bandlimited model
-- `self.N_tst`: Number of test samples to approximate estimation error `e_X`,
+- `self.N_tst`: Number of test samples to approximate estimation error `e_X`
-- `self.Nr`: Number of time samples for positive semidefinite constraing `G(t_i) >> 0`,
+- `self.Nr`: Number of time samples for positive semidefinite constraing `G(t_i) >> 0`
 - `self.n_del`: Number missing distances at a time,
-- `self.sampling`: Sampling protocol: `1` for equi-distance, `2` for Chebyshev and `3` for random,
+- `self.sampling`: Sampling protocol: `1` for equi-distance, `2` for Chebyshev and `3` for random
-- `self.delta`: Successful estimation threshold,
+- `self.delta`: Successful estimation threshold
-- `self.std`: Standard deviation of measurement noise,
+- `self.std`: Standard deviation of measurement noise
-- `self.maxIter`: Maximum number of iterations,
+- `self.maxIter`: Maximum number of iterations
-- `self.n_del_init`: Number of initial missing measurements (only use for estimating sparsity level),
+- `self.n_del_init`: Number of initial missing measurements (only use for estimating sparsity level)
 - `self.bipartite`: Boolean parameter: `True` for bipartite and `False` for general measurement mask
-- `self.N0`: Number of points in an independent set of a bipartite measurement mask,
+- `self.N0`: Number of points in an independent set of a bipartite measurement mask
-- `self.Pr`: Probability of successful estimation,
+- `self.Pr`: Probability of successful estimation
-- `self.path`: Save the results in this directory.
+- `self.path`: Save the results in this directory